jeremiefontaine/jeremiefontaine/README.md

 - 👋 Hi, I’m @jeremiefontaine a french mover dreamin to become a great web developper!
-- 👀 I’m interested in playing the game of Go, photography, making videos, ma,gas, manhuas and books.
+- 👀 I’m interested in playing the game of Go, photography, making videos, mangas, manhuas and books.
 - 🌱 I’m currently learning front end development
 - 💞️ I’m looking to collaborate front end, back end, machine learning, AI , React...
 - 📫 How to reach me ...